 Born in what was at the time Austria-Hungary and now Romania, Bela had an unusual rise to stardom.
 He served in the army during World War I for the Austro-Hungarian army and then branched into Shakespeare on stage and films in Hungary and Germany.
 He illegally immigrated to the US in 1920 and then legally gained entrance in 1921.
 He married a San Franciscan socialite only to be divorced three weeks later after an affair with famed silent film flapper and "It" girl, Clara Bow.
 Bela received his studio contract with MGM after the death of Lon Chaney and had his first commercial success with Dracula.

+Accent and appearance type cast Bela into the mysterious European, usually of some sort of supernatural or otherworldly origin.
 Because of changes in Hollywood, Bela's success wavered and he was soon resigned to doing B-movies and taking roles less than suited to a man of his talents.
 He delved into drug use and became so obscure, many thought he was already dead.
 His last major motion picture was Abbott and Costello Meet Frankenstein, where he recreated the role that made him famous.
 After this, he began doing less and less work in film.

-Plan 9 From Outer Space, causing Wood to replace him with a thinner, non-accented lookalike.
+However, Bela's career was reserected by notoriously strange cult director Ed Wood, a major fan of Bela's, hired him to do work in his famous B-movies.
+In 1959, Bela died of a heart attack in the midst of filming Wood's Plan 9 From Outer Space, causing Wood to replace him with a thinner, non-accented lookalike.
 The brave or mildly curious of you can watch Plan 9 here if you like, though it is often listed among the worst films ever made due to Bela's untimely death and replacement, not to mention Wood's directorial... skills...
 On request of his wife, Bela was buried wearing his vampire costume, further adding to his legend.

 In addition, two other public domain movies of Bela's are available online for those who want to watch as well.
 The 1932 White Zombie is a great horror film and one of Bela's last "A" pictures.
 It can be found here.
 The full length version of the 1939 serial The Phantom Creeps, is more on the B-movie side and you can decide for yourself whether it is good or bad, since opinions tend to vary on this picture.
 It was featured in Mystery Science Theater 3000, if that gives you any indications about anything at all.
 Those of you who want to see The Phantom Creeps can view it here.
 I highly recommend checking out Bela's other films if you have time, good, bad, and ugly, just to get a broad sense of his acting spectrum.